patrickrazakarisoa/animal_project/README.md

-This appli means to show you the relations between pages to objets and objets to objects.
+This appli means to show you the relations between pages to objects and objets to objects.

 How to install the application: